-- Before every conversation, get clear on your genuine intentions and your most ambitious expectations.
+1. Before every conversation, be clear about your genuine intentions and your most ambitious expectations.
 These two dimensions, working together, have an enormous influence on the success of your interactions.
 They are critical, not just to establish an accurate picture of your desired outcomes, but to shape the perceptions others have of you and the nature of your leadership.
-Clarity of intention and expectation inspires openness and attentiveness, and sets the stage for wide-ranging, fertile dialogue.
+Clarity of intention and expectation inspires openness and attentiveness and sets the stage for wide-ranging, fertile dialogue.

 2. Get totally present with others, even if only for a few moments.
 We often mistakenly blame our inability to be attentive to others on our frenetic schedules, when it is really our undisciplined brains that are the problem.
 We allow our minds to run nonstop internal stories we make up about the people, places, and things we encounter in our daily journeys.
 This habit dramatically impairs our ability to create an emotional connection with others – our ability to get present with others, even for a few moments.
 Develop the mental capacity to turn off the multiple stories that are constantly running in your brain.

 3. Become an expert at genuine inquiry.
 We live in times when deep reflection and thoughtfulness are often seen as indecisiveness.
 It is not about simply being open to learning.
 It is the practice of entering every conversation with the assumption that you are wrong to some degree and that you are highly motivated to correct this through the course of the conversation.
 People are drawn to conversations in which their insights and points of view are truly valued.